Q: I am planning to take classes to help me advance on the salary schedule. How do I make sure these courses will “count” toward advancement?

 A: As with all things BUSD, we strongly recommend you submit your form via email.
 We do NOT recommend bringing your form into the HR office in person, nor do we recommend district mail.
-Prior Course Approval forms should be submitted electronically to Evelyn Bradley, Assistant Superintendent of Human Resources.
+Prior Course Approval forms should be submitted electronically to Samantha Tobias-Espinosa, Assistant Superintendent of Human Resources.

 Q: What if I think I might take a course, but I’m not sure?